naren200/chatTTS-dockerfile/README.md

-# ChatTTS Docker with GPU Support
+# Simple easy-to-use ChatTTS Dockerfile with GPU Support

 This repository provides a Dockerized setup for running [ChatTTS](https://github.com/2noise/ChatTTS), a text-to-speech model designed for dialogue applications, with GPU support.
 The setup is optimized for ease of use and performance.